-Last week, research from the University of Cambridge revealed that walking at least 20 minutes a dayhas many proven health benefits and should be an important part of our daily life.
+Research from the University of Cambridge has revealed that walking at least 20 minutes a day has many proven health benefits and should be an important part of our daily life.

-And don’t be afraid, our Point 214 range was made with Wainwright in mind – we’ve got everything you need, so you don’t have to worry about the weather, the mud or anything else.
-Visit our website to get yourself ready for your walk – http://www.regatta.com/point-214 .
+And don’t be afraid, our Point 214 range was made with Wainwright in mind - we’ve got everything you need, so you don’t have to worry about the weather, the mud or anything else.
+Visit our website to get yourself ready for your walk.

 The Wainwright Walks pay homage to the late Alfred Wainwright, a fell-walker, guide book author and illustrator who has inspired many people to explore The Lakes by foot.
 For some, the challenge is climbing the highest peaks in the shortest time, whilst for others, getting outside, maybe for the first time; and taking in the beautiful scenery, peace and quiet, and sheer scale to get some perspective.

-The 214 walks may be set in stone, but there are many different routes up and down, each which offer a different aspect, view and of course level of difficulty.
+There are 214 Wainwrights in total, but there are many different routes up and down, each of which offer a different aspect, view and of course level of difficulty.

 This lot are some of the ‘less challenging’ in the collection, good to get you started and for building up your confidence.
 And don’t forget your camera – you’ll regret it!